 Use Case A: Simple, Standalone

 A walking app collects data based on how far someone walks, using GPS technology.
 A consumer can view a history of walks taken and summary statistics related to distance walked and estimated calories burned.
-App developer is not a HIPAA-covered entity (CE), nor is the app sponsored by a CE (such as a hospital or physician).
+App developer is not a HIPAA-covered entity (CE) such as a healthcare provider, nor is the app sponsored by a CE (such as a hospital or physician).